 The compensation in a transaction is determined, among other factors, by the size of the performance venue, the number of ticket sales, and the number of audience members in a free event.
 A venue’s size means its maximum audience capacity.

 As our member, you can receive payments when your work is performed or recorded as an audio or audio-visual recording.
 By registering your music, you ensure you will receive compensation when your work is performed.
 Register your work on our online service.

 You’ll receive copyright royalties when your music is performed in public.
 Report your own works and the cover songs you have performed, in the performance notification.
-You can send us reports using our online service or the Keikkamobiilii app.
+You can send us reports using our online service.